-\$PERSONA_CLONE (Alpha Only) Clone Persona
+\$PERSONA_CLONE (Alpha and I64) Clone Persona

-Creates a copy of an existing persona within the context of the current process.
+On Alpha and I64 systems, creates a copy of an existing persona within the context of the current process.
 The service returns the assigned persona identification for the new persona in the persona argument.
-This persona can be assumed using the \$PERSONA_ASSUME service.
+This persona can be assumed using the \$PERSONA ASSUME service.